Privacy Policy

 As a general rule and to protect user privacy, we strive to keep our collection of personally identifiable information to an absolute minimum.

-We do not use cookies except in the very rare occasions when we need to authenticate "logged-in" user sessions (which are required to access seldom used, "premium content" which is intended for highly limited audiences or for those rare users who are allowed to post content directly on Consortium websites).
+We do not use cookies except in those extremely rare occasions when we need to authenticate "logged-in" user sessions (which are required to access seldom used, "premium content" which is intended for highly limited audiences).

-We strive to ensure that the personally identifiable information that you privately provide to us (via the Inquiry for Reprints and RepublicationsColleague Activities Questionnaire, Newsletter Signup / QuestionnaireContact Us, or any other mode that may be reasonably deemed "private") will not be made accessible to anyone other than the Consortium Co-Directors and their immediate staff without your prior consent.
-Such information is treated as personal correspondence that will not be disclosed to any other party without your prior consent (except when compelled to do so by law).
+We strive to ensure that the personally identifiable information that you privately provide to us via our contact form (or any other mode that may be reasonably deemed "private") will not be made accessible to anyone other than the Consortium Co-Directors and their immediate staff without your prior consent (except when compelled to do so by law).
 Only broadly aggregated information about such things as general user interests is shared more widely.

 All information that we collect is stored on the Consortium's servers (and backup systems) as well as local project office computers.
 All such storage may be maintained for an indefinite period of time.